Office Hours:Fall 2021: Part-time research leave; office hours by appointment

-DR. THOMAS R. DUNN is an Associate Professor of Communication Studies and the Director of the Basic Course in Public Speaking (SPCM 200) at Colorado State University.
-Dr. Dunn is also the Coordinator for the Master Teacher Initiative (MTI) for the College of Liberal Arts.
+DR. THOMAS R. DUNN is an Associate Professor of Communication Studies, Monfort Professor, and the Director of the Basic Course in Public Speaking (SPCM 200) at Colorado State University.
+Dr. Dunn is also the Director of the Queer Memory Project of Northern Colorado, an educational and community-based project to preserve and share the LGBTQ+ past of Northern Colorado.
 He joined the faculty at Colorado State in the Fall of 2012.
-Dr. Dunn teaches a variety of classes in rhetorical studies, including undergraduate classes in The History and Theory of Rhetoric, Visual Communication, and Rhetoric in Social Movements, and graduate classes in the History of Rhetorical Theory, Rhetorical Criticism, Queer Theory and Criticism, and Speech Communication Pedagogy.
+Dr. Dunn teaches a variety of classes in rhetorical studies, including undergraduate classes in the History and Theory of Rhetoric, Visual Communication, the Rhetoric in Social Movements, and Communicating the Queer Past.
+He also teaches graduate classes in the History of Rhetorical Theory, Rhetorical Criticism, Queer Theory and Criticism, and Speech Communication Pedagogy.
 He is also a highly-sought adviser and mentor of graduate students and new teachers in higher education.
 Dr. Dunn earned both his Doctorate in Communication and a Certificate in the Study of Women, Gender, and Sexuality at the University of Pittsburgh ('11).
 Dr. Dunn's primary research agenda investigates the intersection of LGBT/queer culture, politics, and rhetoric with a focus on public memory and visual and material rhetorics.
 Recent projects include the book, Queerly Remembered: Rhetorics for the Representing the GLBTQ Past, which explores how LGBTQ people use public tellings of their shared pasts to effect political, social, and cultural change in the present.
 He is currently at work on a new book on the rhetoric and politics of queer memories of the Holocaust and the persecution of homosexuals by the Third Reich.
 His writing appears in venues like the Quarterly Journal of Speech, Rhetoric Society Quarterly, Communication & Critical/Cultural Studies, Rhetoric & Public Affairs, the Western Journal of Communication, and the Southern Communication Journal, as well as the Denver Post.
 Dr. Dunn is also the winner of several awards, including the 2011 National Communication Association's Stephen E. Lucas Debut Publication Award, the 2012 Gerald R. Miller Outstanding Doctoral Dissertation Award, the 2014-2015 Excellence in Teaching Award from CSU's College of Liberal Arts, the 2017 New Investigator Award from the Critical/Cultural Studies Division of NCA, and the 2018 Book of the Year Award from the GLBTQ Communication Studies Division of NCA.
 Dr. Dunn is also a Monfort Professor at Colorado State University, a title that "allows CSU’s most innovative young faculty to propel their careers and greatly strengthen CSU in the process."

 Queerly Remembered: Rhetorics for Representing the GLBTQ Past (University of South Carolina Press, September 2016).